heroku/docker-heroku-ruby-builder/README.md

 Binaries are prefixed with either `ruby` or `jruby`.

-To see the arguments required to a binary, call it without args:
+To see the arguments required to a binary, call it without args or with `-- --help`:

 ```
+$ cargo run --bin ruby_build
-$ cargo run --release --bin ruby_build
+$ cargo run --bin ruby_build -- --help
+  # ...
+Usage: ruby_build --arch <ARCH> --version <VERSION> --base-image <BASE_IMAGE>

+Options:
       --arch <ARCH>
       --version <VERSION>
       --base-image <BASE_IMAGE>
+  -h, --help                     Print help
 ```

-To pass arguments into a binary you have to use a `--` separator (to let cargo know you're not trying to give it an argument).
+To pass arguments into a binary you have to use a double dash (`--`) separator (to let cargo know you're not trying to give it an argument).

 For example:

 ```
-$ cargo run --release --bin ruby_check -- --version 3.1.6 --arch arm64 --base-image heroku-24
+$ cargo run --bin ruby_check -- --version 3.1.6 --arch arm64 --base-image heroku-24
 # ...
 - Done (finished in 4.9s)